Whitworths

 Whitworths is a dried fruit, nuts, home baking and snack products company, established in 1886 based in Irthlingborough, Northamptonshire, UK.
 As of March 2009 it employed 310 people.

 The company was begun by the three Whitworth brothers John, Herbert and Newton trading under the name of Whitworth Bros.
 The current Whitworths business is no longer associated with Whitworth Bros who are based nearby, and produce flour.

 In 1971 they were awarded the Royal Warrant by Queen Elizabeth the Queen Mother and in 1974 by Queen Elizabeth II.

 History

 In September 2013 they were purchased by private equity firm Equistone, and in May 2017 they were sold to Anatolia, a Turkish producer of dried fruit.

-In 2016 they purchased Carr's Flour Mills Ltd for £36m from Carr's Group PLC, making them the market leader in the UK flour market.